-The Massachusetts Gaming Commission will likely determine the fate of the Encore Boston Harbor (nee Wynn Boston Harbor) project next week.
+The Massachusetts Gaming Commission is finally holding a hearing on the fate of the Encore Boston Harbor casino project.